 Yanomami have reported seeing uncontacted Yanomami, whom they call Moxihatetea, in the Yanomami territory.
 The Moxihatetea are believed to be living in the part of the Yanomami territory with the highest concentration of illegal goldminers.
 Hutukara has released aerial photos and video of their yano – their communal house.

 The Moxihatetea live in a region of the Yanomami territory with the highest concentration of illegal goldminers, some of whom are operating only kilometers from the yano.

 Contact with the miners could be very dangerous for the Moxihatetea, as violent conflict could erupt.
 The miners also spread malaria and other diseases, which could be fatal for the Moxihatetea who will not have built up immunity to common diseases.
 In 2018 the Yanomami demanded the authorities investigate reports that miners murdered two Moxihatetea.
 But no miners have been brought to account.

-Davi Kopenawa said, ‘There are many uncontacted Indians.
+Davi Kopenawa said, ‘There are many uncontacted Yanomami.
 I don’t know them, but I know they are suffering just like we are… I want to help my uncontacted relatives who have the same blood as us.
-It is really important for all Indians, including the uncontacted Indians, to stay on the land where we were born.’
+It is really important for all Indigenous people, including the uncontacted people, to stay on the land where we were born.’

 Yanomami resistance and organization

 As a result of increasing contact and interaction with outsiders and faced with serious attacks on their rights, the Yanomami have formed regional organizations to advocate for their rights.
 In 2004, Yanomami from 11 regions in Brazil met to form Hutukara (meaning ‘the part of the sky from which the earth was born’), to defend their rights and run their own projects.
 Yanomami in Venezuela formed their own organization called Horonami in 2011 and Yanomami in other regions in both countries have set up similar organizations.

 How does Survival help?